Here at The Battery Guys we pride ourselves on excellent company service, and this extends to our Warranty Service.

 Our Premium car battery range carries a 4 year warranty, our Standard car battery range carries a 2 year warranty while our Mobility and Leisure batteries carry a 1 year warranty.
 If the battery is fitted to another type of vehicle, a Taxi, Fork Lift Truck or a lawnmower for example, the warranty is period is 12 months.

 Should you have reason to contact us regarding your battery, in the first instance please call on 0845 302 3044 or email on [email protected]

-If our conversations are unable to resolve the issue then return the battery to us at The Battery Guys, C/O WB Powersource Limited, Brandon Way, West Bromwich, West Midlands, B70 8JB.
+If our conversations are unable to resolve the issue then We would request that you contact us to tell us that you are returning goods before you send them.
 We will charge and test your battery on receipt.

 If the battery proves to be faulty we will replace it free of charge or refund your purchase price in full, your choice.
 If the battery proves to be just discharged (flat), we will return it to you after re-charging it fully.

 However, we would also like to share with you our experience of operating a consumer focused battery service over many years.

 The Battery Guys modern batteries are very very reliable.
 They require no maintenance throughout their working lives.
 Therefore, when a non-start occurs please take a little time to ask your self the following questions: